 Why do family businesses need help?

 Over time, with the involvement of succeeding generations, family businesses have a natural tendency to become more complex and more challenging to manage and govern.
 For example, when a number of siblings are involved at a senior level in a second generation family business, the decision making process that will work for them is likely to be radically different to that used by the previous owner manager.
-However , in many cases where both generations remain involved in the business, the changes needed to the way in which decisions are made is never even discussed let alone introduced , resulting in ever increasing levels of confusion, misunderstanding and frustration.
+However , in many cases where both generations remain involved in the business, the changes needed to the way in which decisions are made is never even discussed let alone introduced , resulting in ever increasing levels of confusion, conflict, misunderstanding and frustration.
 Even when the family are aware of the problems, the perceived emotional risks associated with tackling them often outweigh the potential benefits to be gained and so nothing is done.

 Where can business families get help?

 Although a family’s lawyer or accountant may be well placed to alert the family to the issues that need to be addressed, in most cases, and particularly when relationships are under pressure, they are not best placed or equipped to provide the practical help and support that the family need.
 This is because they will almost certainly

 - Lack the range of skills required for family business consulting

 - Not have any real depth of understanding of the pressures on a business brought about by the involvement of family